achau87/responsive-resume/README.md

 # responsive-resume
-Created a responsive resume using HTML, CSS, and JS.
+Created a responsive resume using HTML, CSS (flex box, gid, variables), and JS DOM.